nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/Guides/Nexus-Framework.md

 ### Commitment: Nexus Sprint Goal

-The _commitment_ for the Nexus Sprint Backlog isthe **Nexus Sprint Goal**.
+The _commitment_ for the Nexus Sprint Backlog is the **Nexus Sprint Goal**.
 The Nexus Sprint Goal is a single objective for the Nexus.
 It is the sum of all the work and Sprint Goals of the Scrum Teams within the Nexus.
 It creates coherence and focus for the Nexus for the Sprint by encouraging the Scrum Teams to work together rather than on separate initiatives.
 The Nexus Sprint Goal is created at the Nexus Sprint Planning event and added to the Nexus Sprint Backlog.
 As Scrum Teams work during the Sprint, they keep the Nexus Sprint Goal in mind.
 The Nexus should demonstrate the valuable and useful functionality that is done to achieve the Nexus Sprint Goal at the Nexus Sprint Review in order to receive stakeholder feedback.

 Integrated Increment
 --------------------